CodeEditApp/CodeEdit/CONTRIBUTING.md

 ## Explore Issues

 Find issues from the [Issues tab](https://github.com/CodeEditApp/CodeEdit/issues) or from the To Do column in our [project](https://github.com/orgs/CodeEditApp/projects/3).
 If you find an issue you want to work on, please indicate it in the issue and/or attach a draft PR once available.
 An admin or maintainer will then assign the Issue and/or PR to you.

+> [!IMPORTANT]
+> Please make sure to first comment under an issue or ask a maintainer to assign you to the issue before working on it.
+This helps prevent multiple people from working on the same
+> thing, which could result in your work not being merged.
+Additionally, some issues might be reserved for those with more in-depth knowledge of the codebase.

 ## Getting Started